socadk/design-practice-repository/artifact-templates/SDPR-APIDescription.md

 ### Usage (Produced and Consumed When)
-Explicit, both human- and machine readable API descriptions (or service contracts) are typically created during design elaboration and transition activities.
+Explicit, both human- and machine readable API specifications (or service contracts) are typically created during design elaboration and transition activities.
 In the seven-step [Service Design](../activities/SDPR-StepwiseServiceDesign.md) activity in DPR, they are created in Step 6 (and then evolved in Step 7).

 Mike Amundsen's [seven-step Web API design method](https://www.infoq.com/articles/web-api-design-methodology/) features "Create a Semantic Profile" as step 5.
 Service description and profile formats are created in this step, hence it produces an API Description in DPR and MAP terms.